alan-turing-institute/KnowledgeFlows/report/report.md

 ## Skill-related industry clusters for the 2009 - 2018 period
+\label{CommunitySection}

+The Markov Stability Algorithm[@MarkovTime] its used as community detection algorithm to subdivide industries into groups with high skill-relatedness.

+The Markov Stability algorithm uses a dynamical random walk process in order to study the structure of a network, it has an intrinsic resolution parameter that represents the time a random walker is allowed to wander on the network.
+The time resolution parameter allows for the algorithm to produce network partitions at a range of scales (from a few large clusters to many well-defined clusters).

+Figure \ref{MarkovTimeFlows} shows  the number of communities, the stability function and the variance in information obtained when running the Markov Stability algorithm on the **flows** network for the 2009-2018 period for different time resolution parameters.
+The information variation figure shows that there are several Markov times where there are local minimum, where are relative stable partition is found (eg. times 4, 15).

 [MarkovTimeFlows]: figures/MarkovTimeFigureFlows2009_2018_flows.jpg
-![A graph showing the number of communities and the variation of information of the node partition generated by the Markov Stability Algorithm at different Markov times.
-This is shown for both the skill-relatedness network (blue) and a shuffled edge version of this network (orange). \label{MarkovTimeFlows}][MarkovTimeFlows]
+![A graph showing the number of communities, the stability function and the variation of information of the node partition generated by the Markov Stability Algorithm at different Markov times. \label{MarkovTimeFlows}][MarkovTimeFlows]

+According to the methodology of O’Clery et al. the different node partitions obtained at different markov time resolutions are used to understand the nested structure of the UK labour market, this is shown in Figure \ref{CommunityEvolution} for markov times 1, 4, 25 and 50.
+This evolution shows how first, most clusters contain very similar industries and is generally compatible with their SIC 2007 classification.
+In the next step, the government and services industries join together into a larger group and finance, law, technology and other business activities are now part of another bigger group, whilst in the other hand food manufacture and agriculture and retail become another larger group.
+In the final step, the network is splits in two parts, one containing services, government and general business activities and the other covering the manufacturing industries.

 ![](figures/2009_2018_flows.png){width=50%}
 ![](figures/2009_2018_flows_4.png){width=50%}